U R Safe supply a Western Australian-made self-defence pepper spray, with a forceful stream that could save your life, or someone else’s.

 Some Pepper Spray Effects and Benefits

 - Could stop attackers in seconds, and the effects can be felt for up to 20 minutes.

-- Easy to use: simply turn safety latch, point canister at attackers face, press the nozzle for a couple of seconds and run to safety.
+- Easy to use: simply turn the safety latch, point the canister at the attacker’s face, press the nozzle for a couple of seconds and run to safety.

 - The pepper spray has a spraying distance of approximately 2 metres, eliminating the need to get close to your attacker or attackers, which can assist in giving you time to run to safety and raise an alarm.

 - Pepper spray can be effective on individuals who are under the influence of alcohol or drugs, and may otherwise not feel pain.

 - Pepper sprays can be more effective than other personal safety devices, as your attacker can be instantly immobilized, as opposed to a personal loud alarm in a deserted, dark, lonely area, where help is not close.

 - The pepper spray is small enough to carry in your handbag, pocket, or on your bedside table.
 Please see FAQs regarding legal reasons for carrying pepper spray.

 - If you feel you are at risk of attack, such as women walking alone at night, or you’re an elderly citizen, pepper spray could be the best form of protection for you.

 - If you are attacked better to have pepper spray than nothing at all.

 If you are a person who has reasonable grounds, suspicion or belief that they will require the “pepper spray” to defend themselves, (for example working in areas of isolation, where a woman is walking home alone at night after work), you may well have reasonable grounds for carrying pepper spray.
 The elderly or vulnerable people might also be in that category.

 Is pepper spray legal in Australia?